 The Company's patents are amortized over their expected useful lives (i.e., through the expiration date of the patent).
-During the three-month periods ended March 31, 2015 and 2014, the Company recorded amortization expense of \$804 and \$957, respectively, related to its patents.
+During the three and six month periods ended June 30, 2015, the Company recorded amortization expense of \$813 and \$1,617, respectively, related to its patents.
+During the three and six month periods ended June 30, 2014, the Company recorded amortization expense of \$968 and \$1,925, respectively, related to its patents.

 During the third quarter of 2014, the Company determined that there were impairment indicators related to certain of its patents.
-A significant factor that was considered when making this determination included the announcement of the Federal Circuit's decision on August 15, 2014 described in Note 1.
+A significant factor that was considered when making this determination included the announcement of the Federal Circuit's decision on August 15, 2014.
 The Company concluded that this factor was deemed a "triggering" event requiring that the related patent assets be tested for impairment during the third quarter of 2014.
 In performing this impairment test, the Company determined that the patent portfolio containing the patents-in-suit in I/P Engine's litigation against AOL Inc., Google Inc. et al, which represents an asset group, was subject to impairment testing.
 In the first step of the impairment test, the Company utilized its projections of future undiscounted cash flows based on the Company's existing plans for the patents.
 As a result, it was determined that the Company's projections of future undiscounted cash flows were less than the carrying value of the asset group.
 Accordingly, the Company performed the second step of the impairment test to measure the potential impairment by calculating the asset group's fair value.
 This resulted in an impairment of \$1,355 during the third quarter of 2014, related to the asset group, which represents the difference between the fair value and the carrying value of the asset group.
-There were no impairment charges related to the Company's patents during the three-month periods ended March 31, 2015 and 2014.
+There were no impairment charges related to the Company's patents during the six month periods ended June 30, 2015 and 2014.